 QIS5 included the incorporation of expected profits arising from future premiums (EPIFP) as a Tier 1 item within own funds.
 While only a small number of participants performed the required calculations, for those that did, this item was found to account for an average of 20% of Tier 1 own funds (and in some cases over 50%).
+In Ireland the EPIFP represented almost 30% of Tier 1 capital.
 Despite this, QIS5 saw a significant amount of relegation of own fund items from Tier 1 to Tier 2 (resulting from own funds in excess of the coverage of restrictive reserves) and Tier 1 to Tier 3 (as a result of the adjustment for deferred taxes).